 Now, about the pricing.
 If you’re just getting started with your very first website, Flywheel has a plan called “Tiny.”
-It’s $15 a month, works up to 5,000 monthly visitors, you get 5GB of disk space, 250GB of bandwidth and an SSL certificate included for free.
+It’s $13 a month (if paid annually), works up to 5,000 monthly visitors, you get 5GB of disk space, 20GB of bandwidth and an SSL certificate included for free.

 Overall, A2 Hosting has a good reputation in the market, and we’ve recommended them a number of times before for different purposes and types of websites.
 Overall, if you have the budget, you will be happy with their service.

 So there you have it.
 It is possible to enjoy the managed WordPress hosting experience even for under ten bucks a month.
 Or, you can get something more expensive too if you feel that you need a hosting setup that’s a bit more capable.

 Remember to leave your comments below and share your experiences with managed WordPress hosting platforms.

 5 Essential Tips to Speed Up

 Reduce your loading time by even 50-80%

 just by following simple tips.

 Original text by Mercedes Arias-Duval and Karol K.

 * This post contains affiliate links, which means that if you click on one of the product links and then purchase the product, we’ll receive a commission.
 No worries though, you’ll still pay the standard amount so there’s no cost on your part.